shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 +++

 ## Introduction
 Do you often find yourself wondering what is the difference between euclidean distance and cosine distance?
 How many sleepless nights have you had trying to classify your books as either cat books or dog books?
 Do you have difficulty estimating a dogs age?
-Do you like vague quotes, badly phrased answers and reading python scripts Well then my friend, if the path be beautiful, let us not ask where it leads . .
+Do you like vague quotes, badly phrased answers and reading python scripts?
+Well then my friend, if the path be beautiful, let us not ask where it leads . .
 ## Dimensional Chaos
 Don't listen to your friends when they tell you there is a single best way to calculate the distance between points in n-dimensional space.
-Depending on the problem, different measures will produce better results, and having the ability to pull these solutions our of your back pocket will serve you well.
+Depending on the problem, different measures will produce better results, and having the ability to pull these solutions out of your back pocket will serve you well.
 The following examples run through two scenarios, the first scenario details a problem where `euclidean` distance is the right solution, the second scenario details a problem where `cosine` distance is the correct solution.
-For all the maths and python code, I have my accompanying notebook stored[here](https://github.com/shanenolanwit/pintmanstories/blob/master/resources/notebooks/pathofthedog.ipynb)
+If you'd like to read the maths and python code, you can find my supplementary notebook stored [here](https://github.com/shanenolanwit/pintmanstories/blob/master/resources/notebooks/pathofthedog.ipynb)

-I'm not a mathematician, in fact, I had to use autocorrect to even spell mathematician so my definitions may not be textbook, but they might help you understand enough to go research and understand the grown up definition.
+I'm not a mathematician, in fact, I had to use autocorrect to even spell mathematician, so my definitions may not be textbook, but they may interest you enough to do your own research and understand a more grown up definition.

 **Euclidean distance** is the `as the crow flies` distance between two points in space.
 If you grabbed your ruler and your pencil, and connected two points, the distance of that connecting line is your euclidean distance.

-**Cosine distance** measures the cosine of the angle between lines drawn from two given points to a common origin, or more simply put - given an origin how far do you have to stray from the path to one point to end up at the other.
+**Cosine distance** measures the cosine of the angle between lines drawn from two given points to a common origin, or more simply put - given an origin, how far do you have to stray from the path to one point to end up at the other.
 It is the great equalizer when the magnitude of a points values are not important.

 ![euccos](/images/euccos.png)